 Electric Heat Pump Heating Capacity

-Applicability All heat pumps

-Definition The full load heating capacity of the unit, excluding supplemental heating capacity at ARI rated conditions
+Definition The full load heating capacity of the unit, excluding supplemental heating capacity at ARI rated conditions heating design day and cooling design day conditions, as defined in Section 3.1.5 of this document.
+Oversizing would be carried out at zone level where the sizing parameters would be applied to the zone design heating loads, but not the airflow rates.

-Units Btu/h

-Input Restrictions As designed

 Baseline Building Autosized, with a heating oversizing factor of 25%.
-Sizing calculations shall be based on 1% design dry-bulb and 1% wet-bulb design conditions.
-Oversizing would be carried out at zone level where the sizing parameters would be applied to the zone design cooling airflow rates and zone loads.
-The system sizing calculations would sum the zone design airflow rates to obtain a system level airflow rate.
-Refer to Section 2.6.2 of this document for more details.
+Sizing calculations shall be based on the

 If the number of UMLH for the baseline exceeds 300, heating coil capacity may need to be increased along with system airflow as described in Section 2.6.2. of this document.